 You can also seek out book reviewers to help get more exposure for your book, and it even has secure systems to help you monitor and distribute your advanced reader copies to people.

-I primarily use Story Origin to grow my following and promote my books.
+I primarily use the platform to grow my following and promote my books.
 I do this via group promos and newsletter swaps, both of which I’ll cover below in some detail.

 The best thing about these mediums is that you don’t have to do much work to get results.
 Simply apply to take part and in exchange share the promo with your own following.

 Plus, this is a great thing to offer your own following.
 In connecting with other writers you get to share free books and great deals with them, adding more value to their experience following you.

 Promos can go on for weeks and all the while your following goes up as subscribers sign up to get a copy of your book.